SimpleDataLabsInc/onpremdocs/faqs.md

 ```
 kubectl -n prophecy create configmap kerberos-keytab --from-file <path of new keytab>
 ```
-* Restart exeuction pod by following instructions in: [How to restart a particular Prophecy Service?](#how-to-restart-a-particular-prophecy-service)
+* Restart execution pod by following instructions in: [How to restart a particular Prophecy Service?](#how-to-restart-a-particular-prophecy-service)